daniyalmaster693/FAQ-Accordion/README.md

 # FAQ-Accordion
-A basic HTML, CSS challenge from Frontend Mentor.
+A basic HTML, CSS, and Javascript challenge from Frontend Mentor.
 This is the solution to the challenge

 <h2> Outcome </h2>